multiversx/mx-docs/docs/sdk-and-tools/sdk-js/writing-and-running-sdk-js-snippets.md

 ### Generate secret keys for test users

-`erdjs-snippets` allows you to generate test users (secrey keys), as well.
+`sdk-js-snippets` allows you to generate test users (secrey keys), as well.
 On this matter, you first have to provide a configuration file, which specifies some parameters for the generation process.

 For example, let's create the file `myGenerator.json`: